-3.1 Identification and validation of fungal sRNA transcriptionally-induced in planta
+Identification and Validation of Fungal sRNA Transcriptionally Induced in planta

 The availability of a fully sequenced genome for Z. tritici isolate IPO323 allowed identification of the key components of RNA silencing machinery in this fungal species.
-Only one gene, Mycgr3G47983, is annotated as the "DsRNA-specific nuclease" in the Z. tritici IPO323 genome

-(Ensembl Fungi, release 41).
+Only one gene, Mycgr3G47983, is annotated as the "DsRNA-specific nuclease" in the Z. tritici IPO323 genome (Ensembl Fungi, release 41).
 BLAST analyses using this gene (named ZtDCL), the corresponding protein sequence, or the well-characterized DCL-1 (NCU08270) and DCL-2 (NCU06766) genes of the model fungal species Neurospora crassa against the Z. tritici IPO323 genome revealed no additional sequences potentially encoding DCLs.
 Similar analyses revealed the presence of four candidate AGO protein encoding genes: Mycgr3G38035, Mycgr3G10621, Mycgr3G90232, Mycgr3G25632.
-However, only the first two (named ZtAGO1 and ZtAGO2, respectively) appeared to be functional with the other two coding for truncated proteins missing one or more essential N-terminal domains and showing very low level of expression (Figure S1; Table S2).
+However, only the first two (named ZtAGO1 and ZtAGO2, respectively) appeared to be functional with the other two coding for truncated proteins missing one or more essential N-terminal domains and showing very low level of expression (Supplementary Figure S1 and Supplementary Table S2).
 Two candidate RdRp encoding genes, Mycgr3G51407 and Mycgr3G49833, were also identified.
+All these genes encoding components of the RNAi machinery identified in the reference isolate IPO323 are also present in the four Swiss Z. tritici isolates, 3D1, 1A5, 1E4, and 3D7, for which the genome data is available from Ensembl Fungi.
 This provided indirect evidence that a system for sRNA biogenesis may exist in Z. tritici.

-We therefore carried our deep sequencing of sRNA preparations from in vitro cultured fungus, as well as from the infected fully susceptible wheat cv.
+We therefore carried out deep sequencing of sRNA preparations from in vitro cultured fungus, as well as from the infected fully susceptible wheat cv.
 Bobwhite plants.
 Over 9.5 million reads ranging in size from 16 to 52 nt that mapped to the fungal genome were obtained from the in vitro samples.
-Moreover, over 0.74, 1.28, 2.65 and 3.45 million reads that mapped to the Z. tritici IPO323 genome were obtained from the infected wheat leaf tissues sampled at the four different time points corresponding to the four critical stages of disease development, namely 4 dpi ("biotrophic"/ asymptomatic stage), 9 dpi (transition from "biotrophic" to "necrotrophic" stage), 13 dpi ("necrotrophic" stage), and 21 dpi (profuse asexual sporulation) (Rudd et al., 2015).
+Moreover, over 0.74, 1.28, 2.65, and 3.45 million reads that mapped to the Z. tritici IPO323 genome were obtained from the infected wheat leaf tissues sampled at the four different time points corresponding to the four critical stages of disease development (Supplementary Table S3), namely 4 dpi ("biotrophic"/ asymptomatic stage), 9 dpi (transition from "biotrophic" to "necrotrophic" stage), 13 dpi ("necrotrophic" stage), and 21 dpi (profuse asexual sporulation) (Rudd et al., 2015).
 This provided direct evidence that Z. tritici is capable of generating sRNAs during both in vitro and in planta growth.
 The fungal sRNA length distribution was much broader than that typical of vascular plants.
-Also, in addition to the typical ~ 20-24 nt sRNA peaks, two extra peaks centered at ~ 30 nt and ~ 50 nt were observed in the samples (Figure S2).
+Also, in addition to the typical \sim 20-24 nt sRNA peaks, two extra peaks centered at \sim 30 and \sim 50 nt were observed in the samples (Supplementary Figure S2).
 Further analysis indicated that the majority of these longer sequences originate either from tRNA or rRNA loci, or from wheat chloroplast sequences (data not shown).